What does the land at

 What the land can tell you.

-This analysis is based on ~30 m satellite elevation, satellite imagery, and regional soil data — coarser than the 2 m LiDAR available for our European samples, so fine detail is approximate.
-Formal flood-zone mapping is not available for this region.
-It does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit.
+Every row above is the provider this parcel's dossier actually drew from, with our confidence in that layer, not a generic list.
+This analysis is based on the 1 m Richmond River 2023 LiDAR elevation model, satellite imagery, and global soil data.
+No parcel-scale flood-zone register covers this location, so flood is read from a global ~1 km inundation model plus terrain signals, and a local flood-risk assessment is recommended.
+This does not replace parcel-level soil testing, legal due diligence, or factors requiring a site visit.
 On-site inspection is recommended before purchase or major development.
 ReadMyLand is not affiliated with Zaytuna Farm or Geoff Lawton; this is an independent analysis of a publicly-known location, published as a worked example.

 Now read your own land.